Back to Insights

 8. Exfiltration –

-In the exfiltration phase, hacker succeeds in stealing your organization’s valuable information.
+In the exfiltration phase, the hacker succeeds in stealing your organization’s valuable information.
 Ultimately, launching a successful Cyber-attack.

 Summary: